Creating Effective Wildfire Buffers

 - In forested areas, hardwoods such as maple and birch are considered to be fire resistant but during periods of drought and heat, some thought should be given to removing and composting excessive amounts of dry leaves

 - Pine needles can form deep beds of highly flammable material.
-Every few years you can rake the old needles into small piles and compost or burn them when fire conditions are suitable removing a significant fuel source.
+Every few years, rake the old needles into small piles and compost or burn them when fire conditions are suitable removing a significant fuel source.
 Please note that Burning Permits are required.

 However, when conducting a controlled burn in a forested area remember that you are responsible for the fire and and any all costs related to fire damage and suppression.:

 - Never leave the fire unattended

 - Only burn a couple of small piles at a time

 - Have shovels and water on hand before you start.